hukaixuan2017/doc-user/content/avatar/personal-preferences.rst

 Screen after new ticket
 ~~~~~~~~~~~~~~~~~~~~~~~

-Select, which screen should be displayed after a new ticket is created.
+Select, which screen should be shown after a new ticket has been created.

 .. figure:: images/preferences-miscellaneous-new-ticket-screen.png
    :alt: Screen After New Ticket Widget